Darktable Tutorials Hub – All You Need To Know, From Beginner To Advanced Level

 I have even built a series of RGB Curve Presets to speed up my process (check them out on my free styles and presets hub)

-You can watch this video where I explain more in details all the features with the help of an RGB color wheel
+You can watch this video where I explain more in detail all the features with the help of an RGB color wheel

 Spot removal and retouch in darktable